 Traditionally during detoxification, other opioids such as buprenorphine or other narcotics have been used to allow patients to taper off their drug usage in a supervised setting slowly.
 The idea is to minimize withdrawal symptoms and keep cravings to a minimum, but this approach is far from ideal, and that is why researchers have long sought a better approach to combating addiction.

-Ibogaine has shown tremendous potential in this area because it can circumvent the symptoms undergone by addicts completely, and perhaps even more critical because it can help reset the brain itself.
-This is an essential concept because brain receptors are typically damaged over time when drugs are abused, and it is challenging to restore the original status of the brain before the substance dependence.
-This is one of the things that Ibogaine is very useful at, and that is why it shows such tremendous potential as an agent for treating addiction.
+Ibogaine has shown tremendous potential in this area because it can completely circumvent the symptoms addicts experience, and it’s perhaps even more critical because it can reset the brain itself.
+This is an essential concept because brain receptors are typically damaged over time when drugs are abused, and it’s challenging to restore the original status of the brain before the substance dependence.
+This is one of the things ibogaine is very useful for, which is why it shows such tremendous potential as an agent for treating addiction.

 Safety of Ibogaine Treatment

-Almost everyone agrees that Ibogaine treatment has shown tremendous promise as an agent for treating addiction.
-Furthermore, there is pretty much universal agreement that Ibogaine therapy is safer when administered to patients in a carefully supervised setting by competent medical personnel.
-There are only two issues which interfere with the universal acceptance of Ibogaine as a safe treatment for addiction.
+Almost everyone agrees Ibogaine treatment has shown tremendous promise as an agent for treating addiction.
+Furthermore, there’s pretty much universal agreement that ibogaine therapy is safer when administered to patients in a carefully supervised setting by competent medical personnel.
+There are only two issues that interfere with the universal acceptance of ibogaine as a safe treatment for addiction.

-The first of these is that there has been a tremendous shortage of clinical research conducted on Ibogaine usage and treatment.
-This is almost entirely because it has been classified as a Schedule class I drug by the federal government, and that has severely crippled any attempts at conducting a major scientific study of Ibogaine.
+The first of these is that there has been a tremendous shortage of clinical research conducted on ibogaine usage and treatment.
+This is almost entirely because it has been classified as a Schedule Class I drug by the federal government, which has severely crippled any attempts at conducting a major scientific study of ibogaine.

-The second issue, which is more related to safety in administering Ibogaine, is primarily based on the fact that there were a total of 19 deaths supposedly associated with the ingestion of Ibogaine between the period of 1990 and 2008.
-The incidents were in almost every case the result of a pre-existing cardiac condition, the concurrent usage of another drug while Ibogaine was being administered, or a seizure which occurred as a result of acute withdrawal from alcohol.
+The second issue, which is more related to safety in administering ibogaine, is primarily based on the fact that there were a total of 19 deaths supposedly associated with the ingestion of ibogaine between the period of 1990 and 2008.
+The incidents were—in almost every case—the result of a pre-existing cardiac condition, the concurrent usage of another drug while ibogaine was being administered, or a seizure that occurred as a result of acute withdrawal from alcohol.